marph91/pocket-bnn/README.md

 - Frequency: 25 MHz (Max. frequency: 132 MHz)

 In simulation, the full BNN inference is done in less than 10 us at 100 MHz.
 More stats will follow, since this is the first example.

+## Documentation

+For now, there is not much documentation.
+Some design decisions are documented at the [documentation folder](https://github.com/marph91/pocket-bnn/tree/master/doc).
+The [tests](https://github.com/marph91/pocket-bnn/tree/master/sim) might be useful, too.